noahemmet/Calagator/README.md

 # Calagator
-An open-source iOS client for http://calagator.org.
+An open-source iOS client for [calagator.org](http://calagator.org), a tech calendar for Portland, Oregon.

+Primarily a way for me to experiment with [SwiftUI](https://developer.apple.com/xcode/swiftui/) and [Combine](https://developer.apple.com/documentation/combine).

 Requires iOS 13.